I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Steven Seymour presented himself to the White House as a fluent speaker of Polish, so when Jimmy Carter visited that country in 1977 Steven tagged along as translator.
-Unfortunately, his Polish-speaking skill was more theoretical that actual.
+Steven Seymour presented himself to the White House as a fluent speaker of Polish, so when Jimmy Carter visited that country in 1977, Steven tagged along as a translator.
+Unfortunately, his Polish-speaking skill was more theoretical than actual.

 The Gaffe that Wasn’t